va-net/vanet-tutorials/open-beta.md

 -   Public browsing of airport/aircraft data
 -   New developer portal and API Key system

-Please note that VANet v2 is only designed to be a rework of VANet v1 with a small amount of new features.
+Please note that VANet v2 is only designed to be a rework of VANet v1 with a small number of new features.
 All the cool things we've announced over the past few months will come in future updates - this update just sets the stage for that.

 ## How do I participate?